-This report includes the 2016 summary funding statement, which gives the actuary's latest update on our funding level - broadly consistent with 2015 (see page 5).
+This report includes the 2016 summary funding statement, which gives the actuary's latest update on our funding level - an improvement on 2015 (see page 5).
 There's also an update on page 7 about changes to the State Pension Age.